cyberdemetrius/demetriusportfolio/README.md

 <h1>Hi, I'm Demétrius Vianna Fernandes! </h1>
-I'm a Cybersecurity Professional and a Paralegal.
+I'm a Cybersecurity Professional, passionate about technology and a graduated in Law.

 <h2>👨‍💻 Cybersecurity Projects:</h2>